micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-23-rashi_en.md

 ### passuk 21
 <b>One does not see evildoers in Yaakov.</b> As Targum [Onkelos] renders.
 Another interpretation: By following its plain meaning, it may be expounded beautifully.
 The Holy One, Blessed is He, does not look at the evil in Yaakov.
 When they transgress His commandments, He does not pursue them exactingly by reflecting on <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>the wickedness and wrongdoing of their violation of His doctrines.
 <b>Transgression.</b> The word [עמל, (lit. tediousness)] denotes sin, as in “sin conceives,” “for you observe sinful and infuriating behaviour.”
 Because sinfulness is tedious before the Omnipresent.
-<b>Adonoy, his God, is with him.</b> Even when they anger Him and are rebellious, He does not leave them.
+<b>Hachem, his God, is with him.</b> Even when they anger Him and are rebellious, He does not leave them.
 <b>He has the King’s friendship.</b> The word denotes affection and friendship, like “David’s comrade” — one who loves David, “and he gave it to his fellow.”
 Similarly, Onkelos renders “the King’s Presence is among them.”

 ### passuk 22